March 31, 2025

 These questions encourage thinking about alternative viewpoints.

-5. Investigating Consequences and Implications
+5. Examining Consequences and Implications

 These questions help reflect on the long-term consequences of a statement or decision.